Teen River Camp at San Diego County's Camp Dragonfly

 This camp is at no cost for our qualified community members.
 Space is limited and dependent on timely completed medical documentation for every camper.

 The NV Chapter Camp Program requires ALL CAMPERS and ALL PAID and UNPAID STAFF at this camp to be fully vaccinated by the time of camp.
 A copy of each participant's vaccination is required.
 If the participant is in the process of acquiring an appointment, documentation must be provided.
 A camper will not be permitted to camp if they do not provide proof of full vaccination.
 We will also be practicing at camp, from pick-up to drop-up, the most current mask and safety recommended protocols.
 Campers will be informed and updated of these expectations prior to camp yet be prepared to wear masks during travel, while indoors, and in large groups at this time, except when not actively eating or drinking.

 Any questions or concerns with this requirement, please contact Jacob Murdock, Executive Director at firstname.lastname@example.org

 Airfare and transportation to the Lotus, CA river campsite is provided.

 Travel to camp begins tentatively mid-morning to late afternoon of the first scheduled camp day with an early evening arrival.

-Travel from camp to their designated pick-up begins early afternoon with an anticipated early to mid evening arrival, dependent on camper's pick-up location.
+Travel from camp to their designated pick-up begins early afternoon with an anticipated early to mid-evening arrival, dependent on the camper's pick-up location.

-All camp details and camper information about next steps, including travel, expectations, preparations, what to bring, as well as packing directions for medications and personal items will be communicated in a NV Chapter Camp Programs - Camper Packet to camper and family after the approval process is completed.
+All camp details and camper information about next steps, including travel, expectations, preparations, what to bring, as well as packing directions for medications and personal items will be communicated in an NV Chapter Camp Programs - Camper Packet to the camper and family after the approval process is completed.